AlexParis31/git-practice-two/README.md

-Hello, this is git practice two
+Hello, this is git practice two.
+I'm making changes on GITHUB